mikimowski/Assembly/README.md

 ## Attack
 Assembly x86_64 program which as an argument gets file and checks whether this file satisfies multiple criterias.
-File is treated as binary file containing sequence of 32-bit numbers.
+File is treated as a binary file containing sequence of 32-bit numbers.

 Criterias:
 - File does not contain number 68020